Jamie-Page/MS2-Project/README.md

 Validated the HTML code with W3C and no error found.

 Validated the CSS code with W3C and no error found.

+# Responsiveness

+I have not made this game for mobile use yet as im stuggling to make it for Mobile but im sure on my next submit I will be able to make it ready for mobile.

+# Wireframes

+Ran out of time to add some wireframes in.